parro-it/nice-dialogs/readme.md

 > Templates use CSS classes from [Photon](https://github.com/connors/photon).
 > However, Photon css file are not included, so you can style it whatever you whant.

+> We provide only the commonjs module.
+If you want to use it in a browser, you can use [browserify](https://github.com/substack/node-browserify) to bundle it with your code.
+Be sure to include [brfs](https://www.npmjs.com/package/brfs) transform, because assets are read using `fs.readFileSync` and you want to include their content in your bundle.

 [![Travis Build Status](https://img.shields.io/travis/parro-it/nice-dialogs.svg)](http://travis-ci.org/parro-it/nice-dialogs)
 [![NPM module](https://img.shields.io/npm/v/nice-dialogs.svg)](https://npmjs.org/package/nice-dialogs)
 [![NPM downloads](https://img.shields.io/npm/dt/nice-dialogs.svg)](https://npmjs.org/package/nice-dialogs)